 Legislative advocacy is one of our means of realizing justice on the issues we care about.
 Many of the issues we work on will have moral, social, fiscal and legal implications.
 For our purposes, “Legislative Advocacy” encompasses what takes place in the State legislature and Congress (initiatives, hearings and bills), the executive (executive action taken by the Governor or the POTUS), the regulatory (agency meetings, hearings, public activities) the municipal (ordinances, codes and mandates from city and county governing bodies) and the judicial (case law, hearings and decisions).
 Remember, the legislative creates the laws, the executive enforces the law and the judicial interprets the law.

 Legislative advocacy is one good example that demonstrates the intersectionality of many issues.
 As an example, generally speaking, most laws and executive actions have fiscal requirements that are incorporated into, say, a governing body’s budget.
 Contained within the State (or Federal) Budget will be appropriations for programs and services that will impact racial equity, economic status, Tribal relations, criminal justice, environment and immigration issues among others.
 We expect to coordinate and collaborate with other advocacy groups such as UU organizations, environmental groups, the faith and wisdom communities, human rights groups and more.

-If you would like to be more active in legislative advocacy, you can sign up to be a power lobbyist by clicking in the menu on the right and filling in the form.
+If you would like to be more active in our sphere of legislative advocacy, you can sign up to work generally in any of our advocacy areas or sign up with any of our issue action teams as a legislative advocacy representative.
+You can also sign up to be a power lobbyist by clicking in the menu on the right and filling in the form.
 The Power Lobbyist page explains what is involved.
-The Advocacy Tools page provides you with some tools for action.

 Interested in National Issues?
 Get Your Message to DC Sooner!